 - We established RenaissanceRe Risk Sciences Foundation, Inc. (the "Foundation") in 2008 to support advanced scientific research of natural catastrophes, the development of risk mitigation and adaptive techniques to safeguard communities, efforts that reduce the economic turmoil following disasters, and organizations that preserve coastal and other risk-exposed habitats.
 The Foundation promotes education, preparation, adaptation and mitigation of catastrophic risks. - Among other things, under the aegis of the Foundation we have conceived, organized and hosted an award-winning series of Risk Mitigation Leadership Forums, focused on promoting improved understanding of, preparation for and recovery from natural disasters and other severe risks.
-Since 2008, we have hosted more than 4,000 attendees and 400 expert speakers over 12 award-winning forums.
-The events are free of charge to attendees, and the Foundation has published the content presented to the public on its website at www.mitigationleadership.com.
-Most recently, in 2017, we sponsored the "Improving Natural Catastrophe Resiliency.
-Insurance vs. Intervention" forum at Lloyd's of London to discuss strategies for improving natural catastrophe resiliency and closing the protection coverage gap in the context of the record-setting large catastrophe events in 2017.
-In 2016, we hosted the New York Recovery & Resiliency Leadership Forum, a post-Superstorm Sandy gathering of leading environmentalists, policy makers, scientists and insurance industry experts, held at the NYSE.
-Previous events have focused on issues ranging from the special needs of lower income populations to prepare for natural disasters, seismic risk and preparation and regional climate risk and preparedness in Florida, the Gulf Coast and New England.
+Since 2008, we have hosted more than 4,000 attendees and almost 300 expert speakers over 13 award-winning forums.
+The events are free of charge to attendees, and the Foundation has published the content presented to the public on its website at www.mitigationleadership.com. - Most recently, in 2018, we hosted "The Community Recovery and Resilience Leadership Forum" in Kansas City, Missouri, at which, in the context of successive years of devastating natural catastrophes, insurance industry experts, policymakers, scientists and environmentalists from across the country gathered to discuss community-focused strategies from improving natural disaster resilience and closing the protection coverage gap.
+The forum covered a number of important issues raised by the increasing risks that communities across the country face from disasters, including examining the importance of preventative measures to prepare communities for future disasters and keep people safe, as well as exploring how governments and community leaders can collaborate to close the protection gap for earthquake and flood risk, and to advance best practices for risk mitigation and reduction.

-- We have made significant commitments to reducing the natural disaster protection app and mitigating the impact of natural disasters on populations and economies in the developing world through the work of the Foundation and the forums it hosts.
+- In 2017, we sponsored the "Improving Natural Catastrophe Resiliency: Insurance vs. Intervention" forum at Lloyd's of London to discuss strategies for improving natural catastrophe resiliency and closing the protection coverage gap in the context of the record-setting large catastrophe events in 2017. - In 2016, we hosted the New York Recovery & Resiliency Leadership Forum, a post-Superstorm Sandy gathering of leading environmentalists, policy makers, scientists and insurance industry experts, held at the NYSE. - Previous events have focused on issues ranging from the special needs of lower income populations to prepare for natural disasters, seismic risk and preparation and regional climate risk and preparedness in Florida, the Gulf Coast and New England. - We have made significant commitments to reducing the natural disaster protection gap and mitigating the impact of natural disasters on populations and economies in the developing world through the work of the Foundation and the forms it hosts.
 We also play leading roles in industry initiatives formed to develop solutions that address natural catastrophe risks in emerging and developing economies.
-These include the Insurance Development Forum, which we were integral in forming and on which we have a leading operational role, and the Lloyd's Disaster Risk Financing initiative, which we played a leading role in developing. - Our executives serve in leadership roles at multiple environmental organizations, including the Insurance Development Forum, the ClimateWise Insurance Advisory Council of the Cambridge Institute for Sustainability Leadership, the National Wildlife Foundation's President's Advisory Council and the Bermuda Institute of Ocean Science.
+These include the Insurance Development Forum, which we were integral in forming and on which we have a leading operational role, and the Lloyd's Disaster Risk Financing initiative, which we played a leading role in developing. - Our executives serve in leadership roles at multiple environmental organizations, including the Insurance Development Forum, the ClimateWise Insurance Advisory Council of the Cambridge Institute for Sustainability Leadership, the National Wildlife Foundation's President's Advisory Council and the Bermuda Institute of Ocean Science